jdittrich/userNeedResearchBook/text/allURBook.md

 These questions demand very specific answers mostly out of a determined
 set: Yes or no, marks from A-F, a list of nouns.
-They would be useful if you would want to do statistics, for analysis leading to statements like »56.3% agreed strongly on Question X«.
-However, we want to find out about the *why* and *how* of the participant’s work here.
+They would be useful if you would want to do statistics, for analysis that allows us to give results like »56.3% agreed strongly on Question X«.
+However, we want to find out about the *why* and *how* of the participant’s work here [^Research  concerned with finding out about »how« and »why« using methods like interviews and observations is also called »qualitative« reserach.
+In contrast,  »quantitative reserach« usually tests hypothesis (like »an orange ›buy‹ button generates more sales that a blue one «) and employs controlled experiments and statistics.
+In this book we learn about qualitative methods] .

 Imagine, in contrast to the research session outlined above (short answers, short questions) a day-to-day situation, in which you get to